-Seniors must also complete their Culminating Project and High School and Beyond Plan here at LHS.
+Seniors must also complete their High School and Beyond Plan here at LHS.
 This information is also available at the LHS website.
 The high school is the final authority on high school graduation requirements.
-It is important to work closely with a high school counselor to insure that you are meeting all your graduation requirements.
+It is important to work closely with a high school counselor to ensure that you are meeting all your graduation requirements.

 You will receive both high school and college credit after you successfully complete your classes.
 These grades become part of your permanent college transcript.
 The college will mail your grade report directly to LHS and our register will record the classes on your transcript here.

 CONSIDER THE PROS:

 · If you find traditional high school does not fit your career goals, you may find what you need at a community college.

 · You can earn up to two years of tuition-free college credit, getting a head start on your career goal.

 · You may have the opportunity to take elective courses that are not offered at LHS.

 · Academically prepared students have an opportunity to take advanced level courses.

 · The social network is very different, and you will be in class with adults of all ages from a variety of backgrounds and experiences.
 You may miss out on the high school experience (This is the only time you will ever be in high school.)

 · The college operates on a quarter system, while Lindbergh operates on trimesters.
 Holidays and vacation periods are frequently different.
 Students are expected to attend classes at the college even though their high schools may not be in session.
 Careful planning must occur to avoid conflicts with family and school activities.